The Secret History Of Mormon Underwear, The Sacred Temple Garments Worn By Members Of The LDS Church

 But what is Mormon underwear?
 How does someone start wearing it, and how often do they put it on?
 Are there differences between the underwear of men and women?

 Though the idea of Mormon underwear has elicited both curiosity and mockery, many Mormons say that it’s no big deal.
-They compare it to other religious items like the Jewish yarmulke or the Christian “What-Would-Jesus-Do” bracelet.
+They compare it to other religious items like the Jewish yarmulke or a nun’s habit.

 What Is Mormon Underwear?

-After participating in this ceremony, adults are expected to wear the underwear at all times (with exceptions like during sports).
-Generally made of white material, Mormon temple clothes look something like a t-shirt and shorts but adorned with sacred Mormon symbols.
+After participating in this ceremony, adults are expected to wear the underwear at all times (with exceptions, such as during sports).
+Generally made of white material, Mormon temple clothes look something like a T-shirt and shorts, but they’re adorned with sacred Mormon symbols.

 The Church of Jesus Christ of Latter-day SaintsAn example of a male temple garment.

-The color white, the church explained, is a symbol of “purity.”
-And the underwear itself is largely the same for everyone — men, women, rich, poor — offering commonality and equality between believers.
+The color white, the Church explains, is a symbol of “purity.”
+And the underwear itself is largely the same for everyone — men and women, the rich and the poor — offering commonality and equality among believers.

 The Church of Jesus Christ of Latter-day SaintsAn example of a female temple garment.

-Since members aren’t supposed to flaunt their underwear in public — they aren’t even supposed to hang them up outside to dry — the underwear also encourages conservative dress.
-Men and women must wear clothes that cover their shoulders and upper legs to conceal the garment beneath.
+Since members aren’t supposed to flaunt their underwear in public — they aren’t even supposed to hang them up outside to dry — the garments also encourage conservative dress.
+Men and women must wear clothes that cover their shoulders and upper legs to conceal the white underwear beneath.

 So, how did Mormon underwear become such a sacred tradition in the LDS community in the first place?